Hande Eslen-Ziya: Career

 In her research she focuses on gender and social inequality, transnational organizations and social movements and activism.
 She has researched the use of discursive tools by illiberal regimes, especially in Turkey.
 She is known for her work on how right-wing populist ideologies such as the anti-gender movement create an alternative "troll science" discourse that stands in opposition to recognized scholarship.
-From 2020, she heads the research project "Fighting pandemics with enhanced risk communication", funded by the Research Council of Norway.